The Unity Center Supports Fair Trade!

 This partnership, combined with our congregation's passion for hand-crafted fair trade gift items, has grown our "Partners Fair Trade Boutique" into one of the largest Fair Trade stores in all of San Diego.

-When you purchase a beautiful product from our "Partners" not only are you helping to provide a sustainable income for these great artists, you are also helping to fund our micro-finance projects around the world.
+When you purchase a beautiful product from our "Partners" Fair Trade Store, not only are you helping to provide a sustainable income for these great artists, you are also helping to fund our micro-finance projects around the world.
 Located on the second level of The Unity Center.

 What is Micro-Credit?